 This congressionally funded program is sponsored by the Bureau of Educational and Cultural Affairs at the U.S. Department of State and is administered by the Institute of International Education through its office in Houston, TX.
 Named after retired congressman Benjamin A. Gilman from New York, the program was established by the International Academic Opportunity Act of 2000.
 Congressman Gilman, who retired in 2002 after serving in the House of Representatives for 30 years and chairing the House Foreign Relations Committee, commented, "Study abroad is a special experience for every student who participates.
 Living and learning in a vastly different environment of another nation not only exposes our students to alternate views, but also adds an enriching social and cultural experience.
 It also provides our students with the opportunity to return home with a deeper understanding of their place in the world, encouraging them to be a contributor, rather than a spectator in the international community."

 Critical Need Languages include:

-Arabic (all dialects);
+- Arabic (all dialects)

-Chinese (all dialects);
+- Chinese (all dialects)

-Turkic (Azerbaijani, Kazakh, Kyrgz, Turkish, Turkmen, Uzbek);
+- Turkic (Azerbaijani, Kazakh, Kyrgz, Turkish, Turkmen, Uzbek)

-Persian (Farsi, Dari, Kurdish, Pashto, Tajiki);
+- Persian (Farsi, Dari, Kurdish, Pashto, Tajik)

-Indic (Hindi, Urdu, Nepali, Sinhala, Bengali, Punjabi, Marathi, Gujarati, Sindhi);
+- Indic (Hindi, Urdu, Nepali, Sinhala, Bengali, Punjabi, Marathi, Gujarati, Sindhi)

 U.S. Department of State